marinang/marinang/README.md

 🧑🏻‍🎓 I just finished a PhD in experimental particle physics at EPFL, working on the data collected by the LHCb detector at CERN between 2016 and 2018 (RunII data).
 You can find my manuscript here [📖](https://infoscience.epfl.ch/record/279779?ln=fr).

-🤔 I am currently looking for a data scientist/analyst position in the Lausanne area in Switzerland.
+🤔 I am currently looking for a data scientist/analyst or Python developer position in the Lausanne area in Switzerland.

 ## 📈 Check out my projects